instana/nodejs/README.md

 The code shown above initializes the sensor with default configuration options.
 Refer to the [CONFIGURATION.md](CONFIGURATION.md) file for a list of valid configuration options.

-## Garbage Collection and Event Loop Information
+## CPU Profiling, Garbage Collection and Event Loop Information
 Some information is not available to Node.js programs without the help of native addons.
-Specifically, the Instana Node.js sensor uses these addons to retrieve information about garbage collection and event loop activity.
+Specifically, the Instana Node.js sensor uses these addons
+- to retrieve information about garbage collection,
+- to retrieve information about event loop activity,
+- for CPU profiling, and
+- to report uncaught exceptions (if enabled).

 While the sensor works fine without these native addons (technically, they are marked as *optional dependencies*), we strongly recommend you to support native addon compilation.

 Native addons are compiled automatically for your system and Node.js version when the Instana Node.js sensor dependency is installed (as part of the `npm install` step).
-In order for the compilation to work, the system needs to have tools like `make` and `g++` installed.
+In order for the compilation to work, the system needs to have tools like `make`, `g++` and `python` installed.
 These tools can often be installed via a bundle called `build-essential` or similar (depending on your package manager and registry).
 The following example shows how to do this for a typical Ubuntu setup.

 ```
 apt-get install build-essential